Revista Nebrija de Lingüística Aplicada a la Enseñanza de las Lenguas. Vol. 20. Núm. 40 (2026).

 2011; Fan et al., 2018; Foroni, 2015; Opitz & Degner, 2012; Toivo & Scheepers, 2019; Winskel, 2013).

-Although results in the production domain are more scarce, recent evidence also shows higher emotional
+Although results in the production domain are scarcer, recent evidence also shows higher emotional

 verbal fluency in L1 than L2 (Lam & Mardquardt, 2022) as well as more diverse emotional vocabulary

-Driagina, 2007).
-Similarly, it has been reported more gestures usage during the retelling of emotional
+Mavrou, 2025).
+Similarly, gestures usage has been reported during the retelling of emotional experiences

-experiences in L1 than L2 (Emir Özder et al., 2023).
-Overall, this research systematically highlights that
+in L1 than L2 (Emir Özder et al., 2023).
+Overall, this research systematically highlights that L2 speakers

 Nonetheless, there is still no unanimous conclusion on the reduced emotional sensitivity in L2 (see, for